RegardsOss/RegardsOss.github.io/REGARDS-docs/frontend/plugins/plugins.md

 $ cd ../plugins
 $ yo regards-ui-plugin
 ```
-After the last command, informations will be asked for the new module to generate.
+Yeoman will ask you some informations to generate the new module.
-After the process is over, the all source architecture of a module is iniatialized with some simple exemples.
+Once finished, the architecture of the plugin is iniatialized with some basics examples.
+Now, let's try to compile and show the plugin in the app !

 ## Compile your plugin